MovingBlocks/GooeyJr/README.md

 * Login to Heroku: `heroku login` - you should be prompted for your account info
 * Create a Heroku application: `heroku create [name]` replacing `[name]` with the app's name in all lower case letters, numbers, or dashes
 * Connect the remote Heroku application to your local Git repository: `heroku git:remote -a [name]` where again `[name]` matches what you named your app on Heroku
-* Push this to heroku by entering `git push heroku master`
+* Push this to heroku by entering `git push heroku develop:master`

 Once you've done this, you can now configure the bot by first giving it a nickname that will be displayed on IRC: